-- 76. A programme of consultation will be undertaken between the between 23 November 2023 and 17 January 2024.
-Public consultation will be undertaken with residents.
+- 76. A programme of public consultation was undertaken with residents, businesses and stakeholders to seek views on the new budget proposals.
+This took place from 23rd November 2023 to 17th January 2024. - 77.
 Southampton City Council is in a challenging financial position, at a time when demand for certain services such as adult and children's social care continues to increase, and residents face the impact of significant rising costs to everyday living.
-Therefore, the aim of this consultation is to: - Communicate clearly and make residents aware of the financial pressures the council is facing. - Ensure residents understand what is being proposed in the draft 2024/25 budget and are aware of what this will mean for them. - Enable any resident, business or stakeholder who wishes to comment on the proposals the opportunity to do so, allowing them to raise any impacts the proposals may have. - Ensure that the results are analysed in a meaningful, timely fashion, so that feedback is taken into account when final decisions are made. - Provide feedback on the results to the consultation and how these results have influenced the final decision. - 77.
-Every effort will be made to ensure consultation is: - Inclusive: so that everyone in the city has the opportunity to express their views. - Informative: so that people have adequate information about the proposals, what different options mean, and a balanced and fair explanation of the potential impacts, particularly the equality and safety impacts. - Understandable: by ensuring that the language we use to communicate is simple and clear and that efforts are made to reach all stakeholders, for example people who are non-English speakers or disabled people. - Appropriate: by targeting people who are more likely to be affected and using a more tailored approach to get their feedback, complemented by a general approach to all residents, staff, businesses and partners. - Meaningful: by ensuring decision makers have the full consultation feedback information so they can make informed decisions. - Reported: by letting consultees know what we have done with their feedback. - 78.
-The consultation will be based around an online questionnaire and paper copies will also be made available. - 79.
-This Cumulative Impact Assessment will be updated and developed based on the final proposals and detail of individual ESIAs.
-It will also be informed by the feedback from residents and stakeholders as part of the public budget consultation.
+Therefore, the aim of this consultation was to: - Communicate clearly and make residents aware of the financial pressures the council is facing. - Ensure residents understand what is being proposed in the draft 2024/25 budget and are aware of what this will mean for them. - Enable any resident, business or stakeholder who wishes to comment on the proposals the opportunity to do so, allowing them to raise any impacts the proposals may have. - Ensure that the results are analysed in a meaningful, timely fashion, so that feedback is taken into account when final decisions are made. - Provide feedback on the results to the consultation and how these results have influenced the final decision. - 78.
+Every effort has been made to ensure consultation is: - Inclusive: so that everyone in the city has the opportunity to express their views. - Informative: so that people have adequate information about the proposals, what different options mean, and a balanced and fair explanation of the potential impacts, particularly the equality and safety impacts. - Understandable: by ensuring that the language we use to communicate is simple and clear and that efforts are made to reach all stakeholders, for example people who are non-English speakers or disabled people. - Appropriate: by targeting people who are more likely to be affected and using a more tailored approach to get their feedback, complemented by a general approach to all residents, staff, businesses and partners. - Meaningful: by ensuring decision makers have the full consultation feedback information so they can make informed decisions. - Reported: by letting consultees know what we have done with their feedback. - 79.
+The consultation was based around an online questionnaire and paper copies will also be made available. - 80.
+This Cumulative Impact Assessment has been updated and developed based on the final proposals and detail of individual ESIAs.
+It has also been informed by the feedback from residents and stakeholders as part of the public budget consultation.